jefftranter/6800/sbc/software/README.md

 TINY BASIC:

-This is the Pitman Tiny Basic from the Heathkit ETA-3400.
+This is the Pittman Tiny Basic from the Heathkit ETA-3400.
 From the FANTOM II PIA monitor, start Tiny Basic by typing G EC00.
 See the Heathkit manuals for more details.